Committed to Green

 CADE Estate Winery

 At CADE Estate, we believe that winemaking should honor the land, both aesthetically and ecologically.
-Our philosophy of making wine in harmony with the environment begins with the soil at our Estate Vineyard, where we maintain a painstaking program of natural cultivation.
-This philosophy led us to becoming the first organically farmed LEED (Leadership in Energy and Environmental Design) Gold Certified winery in Napa Valley.
+Our philosophy of making wine in harmony with the environment begins with the soil at our estate vineyard, where we maintain a painstaking program of natural cultivation.
+This philosophy led us to becoming the first organically farmed and 100% LEED (Leadership in Energy and Environmental Design) Gold Certified estate in California.

 LEED promotes a whole-building approach to sustainability by recognizing performance in five key areas of human and environmental health: sustainable site development, water savings, energy efficiency, materials selection, and indoor environmental quality.
 At CADE, this includes the use of: